One Act, Book Musical, Pop / Rock, Rated R

 Original Broadway Version

-An exhilarating look at one of our nation's founding rock stars, this white-knuckled musical reinvents the life of our seventh president.
+An exhilarating and raucous look at one of our nation's founding rock stars, reinventing the life of our seventh president.

 A.J. kicked British butt, shafted the Indians and smacked down the